IIIF/api/source/api/image/2.1/index.md

 This API defines a URI syntax and the semantics associated with its components.
 The composition of URIs has few security considerations except possible exposure of sensitive information in URIs or revealing of browse/view behavior of users.

-Server applications implementing this API _SHOULD_ consider possible denial-of-service attacks, and authentication vulnerabilities based on DNS spoofing.
-Applications _MUST_ be careful to parse incoming requests (URIs) in ways that avoid overflow or injection attacks.
+Server applications implementing this API should consider possible denial-of-service attacks, and authentication vulnerabilities based on DNS spoofing.
+Applications must be careful to parse incoming requests (URIs) in ways that avoid overflow or injection attacks.

+It is recommended that servers implementing the `sizeAboveFull` [feature][features] also implement one or more of `maxWith`, `maxHeight`, or `maxArea` in order to prevent arbitrarily large image requests, thus exposing the server to denial-of-service attacks.
+{: #max-dos-warning}

-Early sanity checking of URIs (lengths, trailing GET, invalid characters, out-of-range parameters) and rejection with appropriate response codes is _RECOMMENDED_.
+Early sanity checking of URIs (lengths, trailing GET, invalid characters, out-of-range parameters) and rejection with appropriate response codes is recommended.

 ## 11. Appendices

 ### A. Implementation Notes

-  * For use cases that enable the saving of the image, it is _RECOMMENDED_ to use the HTTP `Content-Disposition` header ([RFC6266][rfc-6266]) to provide a convenient filename that distinguishes the image, based on the identifier and parameters provided.
+  * For use cases that enable the saving of the image, it is recommended to use the HTTP `Content-Disposition` header ([RFC6266][rfc-6266]) to provide a convenient filename that distinguishes the image, based on the identifier and parameters provided.
   * This specification makes no assertion about the rights status of requested images or any other descriptive metadata, whether or not authentication has been accomplished.
 Please see the [IIIF Presentation API][prezi-api] for rights and other information.
   * Additional [Apache HTTP Server implementation notes][apache-notes] are available.
   * Linked data implementations may construct the info.json response using the frame supplied in the [JSON-LD framing implementation note][annex-frames].